seqwell/LongPlex/README.md

 └── nextflow.sh
 ```
 The pipeline can be run using the scripts in the nextflow.sh script, run as `bash nextflow.sh`.
 The required inputs are hifi bam files, and seqWell LongPlex barcode.
+The seqWell barcodes are in the barcodes folder.
+For early access users, please use barcode set3.
+Please use barcode set1 if you bought the kits after the launch.

 ```
 #!/bin/bash